-Rosehip oil is an effective, tried-and-true remedy for helping to reduce the appearance of scars, but how long does it take to work?
+Rosehip oil is an effective, tried-and-true remedy to help reduce the appearance of scars.
+But how long does it take to work?

 What determines rosehip oil’s effectiveness?

 Age has a significant impact on how long scars might take to fade, as the older we get the more our skin changes.
 Wrinkles appear, of course, and skin begins to sag as it becomes less elastic with age.
 It also becomes a little rougher, thinner, and bruises more easily.

 Additionally, a lifetime of exposure to sunlight and the elements causes changes in skin pigmentation, so it’s more often than not the case that freckles, moles, and age spots will increase as time ticks by.
 The changes to your skin as you age mean it can take longer for scars to fade in later life, even if you use rosehip oil.